pegasystems/pega-helm-charts/docs/Deploying-Pega-on-AKS.md

 `$ az login`

-A browser window opens and you are asked to log into your Azure account.
+A browser window opens, which prompts you to log into your Azure account.

 3. Log into the Azure account you will use to deploy Pega Platform.